lauriebelch/OrthoDocs/README.md

 python OrthoFinder/orthofinder -h
 ```

+A docker image is also available [here](https://www.linkedin.com/in/jonathan-holmes-ab2794294/?originalSubdomain=uk)

 **Installing dependencies**

-some info on how to do this
+some info on how to do manually install dependencies if you want

 ## Simple Usage

+OrthoFinder3 requires one fasta file for each species, containing the amino acid sequences for each gene.

 Run OrthoFinder3 on FASTA format proteomes in `<dir>`